Offshore outsourcing to India

 Below are the benefits that firms get when they outsource to India:

 Looking for an offshore outsourcing firm?
-Outsource2india (O2I) offers call center services, data entry services, engineering services, finance and accounting services, creative services, web analytics services, healthcare BPO, photo editing services, software development, research and analysis services and a host of other additional services at a cost-effective price.
+Outsource2india (O2I) offers call center services, data entry services, engineering services, finance and accounting services, creative design, web analytics services, healthcare BPO, photo editing services, software development, research services and a host of other additional services at a cost-effective price.

 India has won its spurs as the world's outsourcing destination of choice.
 Indian outsourcing firms strive to ensure smoother functioning of client services, reducing risks and increasing the effectiveness of their services, making India the most preferred offshore destination.
 Nandan Nilekani, Ex.
 CEO of Infosys, points out that the way business is being conducted is changing with time: The perfect formula two years ago is no longer the way to do business today.
 Now the mindset is changing from a company that simply provides services, to one that provides solutions.
 Google's decision to set up an R&D center in Bangalore speaks volumes about India's appeal, since it is known for hiring graduates only from the very best schools, and this move was surely motivated by the vast technical talent pool that India offers.